xohm/senseSpace/README.md

 # Installtion

+If you do not run the server then you only have to setup the client.

 ## Windows
 - Download Python from the server and install it: https://www.python.org/downloads/windows/
 - Check that is installed included in your PATH, there is a checkbox in the installer.